Apply for approval as an auditor

 The same approved form (DOCX, 118KB) is used for both first-time and renewal applications.

 A person who is already an auditor in another state may apply at any time to become an auditor in Queensland—this is known as mutual recognition.
 There is no approved form that must be used when seeking mutual recognition.
-A written notice (PDF, 121KB) in the form of a letter to the department is sufficient provided it includes all the information required by section 19 of the Mutual Recognition (Queensland) Act 1992.
-Nevertheless, the government provides a form (Written notice to apply for mutual recognition as an auditor for contaminated land (PDF, 121KB)) that may be used as the basis for the written notice and incorporates a checklist for the information requirements.
+A written notice (DOCX, 113KB) in the form of a letter to the department is sufficient provided it includes all the information required by section 19 of the Mutual Recognition (Queensland) Act 1992.
+Nevertheless, the government provides a form (Written notice to apply for mutual recognition as an auditor for contaminated land (DOCX, 113KB)) that may be used as the basis for the written notice and incorporates a checklist for the information requirements.

 Once you have your approval